DoTheWooley/Geometry-Dash-Remake/README.md

 Press E to open the editor.
 WASD to move around while in the editor.
 Click to place an object.
 Press space to scroll through objects.
 Arrows to move an object.
 P/L to modify size.
 F/C to modify layer.
+You can load the file on https://studio.penguinmod.com/editor.html